MIDS-scaling-up/v2/week04/hw/README.md

 For the Logistic regression model you should be getting circa `0.88` AUC and `0.93` or more for the MLP.

 #### Submission:
 Please submit answers to #2, and a html download of your completed Jupyter notebook.
-Please mail these to your instructors.
+A link to a github repo is a great way to submit.

 PLEASE CANCEL YOUR VM ONCE YOU ARE DONE!!!